-Child Support Attorneys in Everett, Kent, and Lynnwood
+Child Support Attorneys in Kent, Everett & Lynnwood

-The dedicated and experienced child support team at Feldman & Lee PS is here to assist you with your child support proceedings in our Marysville, Lynnwood and Kent locations.
-We will work to protect your rights and preserve your family’s best interests so you receive the most ideal child support solution possible given your circumstances.
+The dedicated and experienced child support team at Feldman & Lee PS is here to help you with your child support proceedings in our Everett, Lynnwood, and Kent office locations.
+We will work to protect your rights and preserve your family’s best interests so you receive the best child support solution possible.

-There are many contentious and emotional issues in divorce, and child support can be one of them.
+With divorce comes many contentious, emotional issues, child support being one of them.
 Support cases arise from a variety of family law actions, including parenting plan changes, relocation, non-parental custody, paternity and divorce.
-The court is obligated in a legal sense to ensure that a suitable plan for support is set if there is a child involved in the case.
+In a legal sense, the court is obligated to ensure that a suitable plan for support is put in place if a child is involved in the case.
 This is done to make sure that parents are adequately supporting their children instead of placing the burden on the taxpayers of Washington.
-Because these cases can get complicated, it is recommended that people get representation from an experienced child support attorney.

 Child Support Calculation